cappuccino/acorn/README.md

 <script src="acorn.js" type="text/javascript"></script>
 ```

 Acorn is compatible with [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), so you may also use loaders like [require.js](http://www.requirejs.org) to load acorn in the browser.
+When loaded without any kind of module management, a single global object `acorn` will be defined, and all the exported properties will be added to that.

+### acorn object

-Once acorn is loaded, you may use acorn within your own scripts by calling `acorn.parse` as illustrated in the Node example above.
+Once acorn is loaded, you may use acorn within your own scripts by calling functions or accessing attributes of the `acorn` object:

+##### parse(input, options)
+This is the main interface used to parse a JavaScript program.
+The `input` parameter is a string, `options` can be undefined or an object setting one or more of the options listed below.
+The return value will be an abstract syntax tree object as specified by the [Mozilla Parser API][mozapi].

+##### getLineInfo(input, offset)
+This function can be used to get a `{line, column}` object for a given program string and character offset.

+##### tokenize(input, options)
+This function exports a primitive interface to Acorn's tokenizer.
+The function takes an input string and options similar to `parse` (though only some options are meaningful here), and returns a function that can be called repeatedly to read a single token.
+The tokenizing function returns a `{start, end, type, value}` object (with added `startLoc` and `endLoc` properties when the `locations` option is enabled).
+This object will be reused (updated) for each token, so you can't count on it staying stable.

+##### tokTypes
+This attribute holds an object mapping names to the token type objects that end up in the `type` properties of tokens.

+## Errors

+When an error occurs, acorn throws a `SyntaxError` with the following attributes:

+- **message** – A descriptive message of the error.
+If the `lineNoInErrorMessage` option is on, the error message will end with `(line:column)`, where `line` is the one-based line number on which the error occurred, and `column` is the zero-based column within that line.
+- **line** – The one-based line number on which the error occurred.
+- **column** – The zero-based column number within `line`.
+- **lineStart** – The zero-based character position of the start of `line`.
+- **lineEnd** – The zero-based character position of the end of `line`.
+- **fileName** – The value of the `sourceFile` option passed in to acorn,
+    or `null` if none was passed in.

 ## Options

-The optional second parameter to the `parse` function is an options object.
+The optional second parameter to the `parse` and `tokenize` functions is an options object.
 Acorn supports a number of options that control its behavior and its output.

 - **ecmaVersion** – Indicates the ECMAScript version to parse.
 Must be either 3 or 5.
 This influences support for strict mode, the set of reserved words, and support for getters and setter. *Default*: 5